Papua New Guinea: Diving At The World’s Edge. Part One

 The reason we mention any of this is because it has affected the type of dive sites you may encounter in PNG, but also the location of the dive resorts.
 For instance, Tawali Resort is built right on the edge of a limestone cliff overlooking Milne Bay.
 The battle of Milne Bay was one of the first Pacific battles in WWII where Allied troops defeated the Japanese land forces.
 With the Allied airfields successfully defended there was no way the Japanese military could launch an attack from sea on Port Moresby.
 Divers from Tawali Resort can visit a P38 Lightning single seat fighter wreck at 90ft/27m of depth and the B17 “Blackjack” Bomber at 150ft/46m.

 Milne Bay is 22 miles /35km long and 10 miles /16km wide.
 During the WWII it was home for an advance sub base, a destroyer base, station hospital, and PT boat base.
 On the edge of a cliff overlooking what was once the site of the PT boat base is the Tufi Resort.
 Resting at 135ft /45m underwater are the burned remains of PT-67 and PT-119 along with anti-aircraft guns and ammo.
 Tech divers can plan trips out to the S Jacob Dutch Merchant Navy ship resting at 180ft/60m.
-Divers can also arrange trips from Tufi Resort out to the P-38F and the Blackjack B-17F.
+Divers can explore the outer reefs from Tufi Resort and experience coral reefs, wrecks, wall, muck and shore diving during their stay.

 On the edge of the Bismarck Archipelago is Lissenung Island Resort.
 It is 1 of 149 islands in New Ireland Providence and you can see places like Nusalomon and visit a Japanese bunker and gun emplacements overlooking Kavieng Harbor.
 Trips can be arranged to visit the almost 400ft/130m long Sanko Maru and the mini submarine Bob Halstead and Kevin Baldwin found 50m from the Sanko Maru in 1987.
 Low vis and currents kept this mini submarine undiscovered for 43 years.
 Three Japanese reconnaissance “Pete” float bi-planes are located nearby.
 Deep Pete near Nusa Island has tons of sea life perpetually circling this fairly recognizable structure at 132ft/40m.
 Four B-25’s went down nearby as well as a PBY Catalina, Japanese “Kate” torpedo bombers, a “Jake” Bomber, a sub chaser #39, the ship Tenryu Maru, and a freighter possibly named the Kashi Mari.